Learning from Neighbors about a Changing State: Introduction

-We now present a simple example that illustrates the value of diverse signal endowments.
-This illustration can be done in a stripped-down setting\textemdash with a fixed state and a few sequential decisions in a simple network\textemdash but it demonstrates forces crucial in our general model.
-Consider an environment with a single well-informed source $S$, many media outlets $M_{1},\ldots,M_{n}$ with access to the source as well as some independent private information, and the general public.
-The public consists of many individuals who learn only from the media outlets, and we are interested in how well a typical member of the public could learn by following many media outlets.
-More precisely, we consider the example shown in Figure \ref{Fig:introexample} and think of $P_{1}$ as a generic member of the large public.
+We now present a simple example that illustrates our dynamic model, highlights obstacles to learning that distinctively arise in a dynamic environment, and gives a sense of some of the main forces that play a role in our results on the quality of learning.

+Consider a particular environment, with a single perfectly informed source $S$; many media outlets $M_{1},\ldots,M_{n}$ with access to the source as well as some independent private information; and the general public.
+The public consists of many individuals who learn only from the media outlets.
+We are interested in how well each member of the public could learn by following many media outlets.
+More precisely, we consider the example shown in Figure \ref{Fig:introexample} and think of $P$ as a generic member of the large public.

-In the first period, the source receives a noisy signal of the state $\theta$, which we call $s_{S}=\theta+\eta_{S}$.
-The source announces its posterior belief of the state, which (taking an improper prior for the state $\theta$) will be $s_{S}$.
-After this, the media outlets receive noisy private signals $s_{M_{i}}=\theta+\eta_{M_{i}}$ and announce their posterior means of $\theta$, which we denote by $a_{M_{i}}$.
-A typical such estimate is a linear combination of $s_{M_{i}}$ and $s_{S}$.
-In particular, taking all signal errors to be mean-zero, independent normal draws, the estimate can be expressed as
+The state $\theta_{t}$ follows a Gaussian random walk: $\theta_{t}=\theta_{t-1}+\nu_{t}$, where the innovations $\nu_{t}$ are standard normal.
+Each period, the source learns the state $\theta_{t}$ and takes an action (which can be thought of simply as making an announcement) that reveals it.
+The media outlets observe the source's action from the previous period, which is $\theta_{t-1}$.
+At each time period, they also receive noisy private signals, $s_{M_{i},t}=\theta_{t}+\eta_{M_{i},t}$ with normally distributed, independent, mean-zero errors $\eta_{M_{i},t}$.
+They then announce their posterior means of $\theta_{t}$, which we denote by $a_{M_{i},t}$.
+The member of the public, in a given period $t$, makes an estimate based on the observations $a_{M_{1},t-1},\ldots,a_{M_{n},t-1}$ of media outlets' actions in the previous period.
+All agents are short-lived: they see actions in their neighborhoods one period ago, and then they take an action that reveals their posterior belief of the state.

+If we had an \emph{unchanging} state but the same signals and observation structure, learning would trivially be perfect: media outlets would learn the state from the source and report it to the public.
+In the dynamic environment, given that $P$ has no signal, she can at best hope to learn $\theta_{t-1}$ (and use that to estimate $\theta_{t}$).
+Can this benchmark be achieved, and if so, when?

+A typical estimate of a media outlet at time $t$ is a linear combination of $s_{M_{i},t}$ and $\theta_{t-1}$ (the latter being the information that the media outlets learned from the source $S$).
+In particular, the estimate of media outlet $M_i$ at time $t$ can be expressed as

 where the weight $w_{i}$ on the media outlet's signal is increasing in the precision of that signal.
-The member of the public then makes an estimate based on the observations $a_{M_{1}},\ldots,a_{M_{n}}.$
+We give the public no private signal, for simplicity only.